 Land Preparation for cotton planting:

-Varieties of cotton or Cultivars
+Varieties of cotton or Cultivars for cultivation

 Gossypium hirsitum, Gosspium vitifolium, Ishan type, samaru, Gosspium peruvianum (meko cotton).